Pediatric feeding Therapy in Orange county

 If any of this sounds familiar, you’re not alone.

-• Oral motor skills (chewing, swallowing)
+• Improving oral motor skills (chewing, swallowing)

 What Feeding Therapy Looks Like